 One issue that has been clarified relates to the power and duty of appellate courts to review the facts decided at trials.
-Some of the old rigidities and formulae in this area of the law in civil appeals have been cleared away, in deference to the statutory functions and powers of intermediate courts.
+Some of the old rigidities and formulae in this area of the law in civil appeals have been cleared away, in deference to the statutory functions and powers of intermediate courts57.
 This is a development, and a re-expression, of legal doctrine that is more protective against miscarriages of justice at trial arising from significant errors of fact-finding.
-It helps to correct mechanistic approaches to the advantages of trial judges deriving from based on the appearance of conclusions Such considerations dominated earlier thinking.
+It helps to correct mechanistic approaches to the advantages of trial judges deriving from based on the appearance of witnesses. conclusions Such considerations dominated earlier thinking58.
 The governing rule is now more nuanced and subtle.
-Its foundation lies in the texts of the enabling eg Lowndes v The Queen (1998) 195 CLR 665; Postiglione v The Queen (1997) 189 CLR 295; R H McL v The Queen (2000) 203 CLR 452; Ryan v The Queen (2000) 206 CLR 267; McGarry v The Queen (2001) 207 CLR 121.
+Its foundation lies in the texts of the enabling statutes of the intermediate appellate courts of Australia.
+The movement also has implications for criminal appeals.